-A decade in development, the G-res Tool was first launched in May 2017 as part of a multi-stakeholder research project led by the International Hydropower Association (IHA) and the UNESCO Chair for Global Environmental Change.
+A decade in development, the G-res Tool was first launched in May 2017 as part of a multi-stakeholder research project led by the International Hydropower Association (IHA) and the UNESCO Chair in Global Environmental Change.

 The G-res Tool uses a conceptual framework built with scientists from the University of Quebec at Montreal (UQAM), the Norwegian Foundation for Scientific and Industrial Research (SINTEF) and the Natural Resources Institute of Finland (LUKE), with financial assistance from the World Bank.

 Using the tool gives investors, regulators and local communities greater confidence in the carbon footprint of a reservoir.

 This work resulted in the publication of the UNESCO/IHA GHG Measurement Guidelines for Freshwater Reservoirs.